-New awards in 2023 included more than \$630 million of electrical and mechanical subcontract work to be performed on the Brooklyn Jail project in New York; a \$67 million communications systems integration project in New York; and the Central District Wastewater Treatment Plant electrical project in Florida, valued at more than \$40 million.
+New awards in the Specialty Contractors segment totaled \$1.1 billion in 2023 compared to \$729.3 million in 2022.
+The most significant new awards in 2023 included more than \$630 million of electrical and mechanical subcontract work to be performed on the Brooklyn Jail project in New York; a \$67 million communications systems integration project in New York; and the Central District Wastewater Treatment Plant electrical project in Florida, valued at more than \$40 million.

-Backlog for the Specialty Contractors segment was \$2.8 billion as of December 31, 2024, up 62% compared to \$1.7 billion as of December 31, 2023, and set a new all-time record for the segment.
+Backlog for the Specialty Contractors segment was \$1.7 billion as of December 31, 2023, up 35% compared to \$1.3 billion as of December 31, 2022, with the increase largely driven by the significant amount of subcontract work booked as part of the Brooklyn Jail project mentioned above.
 The Specialty Contractors segment continues to be primarily focused on servicing the Company's current and prospective large Civil and Building segment projects, particularly in the Northeast and California.
-We believe that the segment remains well-positioned to capture its share of new projects, leveraging the size and scale of our business units that operate in New York, Texas, Florida and California and the strong reputation held by these business units for high-quality work on large, complex projects.
+The segment remains well-positioned to capture its share of new projects, leveraging the size and scale of our business units that operate in New York, Texas, Florida and California and the strong reputation held by these business units for high-quality work on large, complex projects.